 Please find more information about ORCID and BMJ’s policy on our Author Hub.

-During submission, authors can choose to have their article published open access for USD $2,000 for a CC-BY-NC license or USD $2,580 for those funders who require a license that requires a CC-BY license.
+During submission, authors can choose to have their article published open access for $2,000 for a CC-BY-NC license or $2,580 for those funders who require a CC-BY license.

 Does Journal of Investigative Medicine offer discounts and waivers on the APC?